Generalized random processes related to Hadamard operators and Le Roy measures: Le Roy-Hadamard motion

 by \eqref{ss2} and by Theorem \ref{proc}.
 Thus, the variance of the process $B^H_{\alpha,\beta}$ is independent of both the parameters $\alpha$ and $\beta$ and coincides with that of the standard Brownian motion, while its persistence and memory properties are equal to those of the Hadamard-fBm (analysed in Theorem \ref{cor2.1}) and therefore they depend only on $\alpha$.

 Finally, we prove that the one-dimensional distribution of $B^H_{\alpha,\beta}$ satisfies a heat equation with non-constant coefficients with time-derivative replaced by the Hadamard derivative of Caputo type of order $\beta$.
-This result can be compared with the master equation, which was proved in \cite{MUR} to be satisfied by the one-dimensional distribution of the ggBm, and later generalized in \cite{BEN}. \begin{theorem} Let $\thinspace^{H}D_{0+,t}^{\beta }$ be the (left-sided) Hadamard derivative of Caputo type of order $\beta \in (0,1),$ defined in (\ref{cap}), w.r.t.\ $t$.
-The transition density of $B^H_{\alpha ,\beta }$ satisfies, for any $\alpha,$ the following differential equation
+This result can be compared with the master equation, which was proved in \cite{MUR} to be satisfied by the one-dimensional distribution of the ggBm, and later generalized in \cite{BEN}.